-Second, you’ll want to use social media to your advantage.
+Second, you’ll have to use social media to your advantage.
 Become part of groups like local yard sale pages or specialty pages that specialize in your product.
 For instance, if you are selling honey and bees, join beekeeper groups.
 That way you can let them know if you’ll be at a certain location with your products.
 You will be surprised how supportive some of these groups are!

 However, you could also start a business page on social media sites to post updates about your company and product.
 A lot of people won’t necessarily call to find out information about your business anymore.
 We have become creatures of convenience so be sure to keep all of your social media accounts updated.

 Third, create a website.
 It is not difficult nor particularly expensive to start a website these days.
-Even if you aren’t really sure how to run a website, there are enough posts (like this one) that can help you get started.
+Even if you aren’t really sure how to run a website, there are enough posts that can help you get started.
 This is a great way for people to learn about you, your business, and your products.

 Also, you could start an online store using your website as well.
 This makes shopping with you even more convenient, which people love.

-But you could also have nice t-shirts, hats, and bumper stickers made up too.
+You could also have nice t-shirts, hats, and bumper stickers made up too.
 People are always looking for a fun t-shirt, hats, and stickers to wear.
 Make them interesting and people will probably purchase them and be a walking, talking billboard for you.

-Finally, you’ll want to run a special right out of the gate.
+Finally, run a special right out of the gate.
 If you are selling a product, do a buy one get one special.
 You could also print coupons that give new customers a certain percentage off of their next purchase.
 People love deals, and they love saving money.
 If you help them achieve this, then you’ll most likely get their attention.

 4. Quality Matters